sjpollard/a-video-is-not-worth-a-thousand-words/docs/index.markdown

 ![Answer Replacement](./assets/answer_replacement.png)

 So what's the path forward?
 Current multiple choice VQA is clearly lacking when it comes to truly benchmarking the video understanding of these models.
 Dataset design is difficult, and so is generating good negatives, so it's extremely rare to see more than 4-5 answer options.
 We tried injecting new *trivial* options into VQA-tuples, far beyond this limit.
 Above we can see that the video and question contributions increase, while answer contributions decrease, with the benchmark also becoming more challenging.

+# Conclusion

+* Video is necessary for getting the best performance (these models/datasets are not image blind), but information is much denser in the text modality.

+* In principle this might be fine if keyframes are well attended to, but frame attributions often enough don’t make sense.

+* We can add trivial negatives to increase the contribution of video and question modalities (while making the original task no more different for humans).

+* For various reasons, multiple choice VQA is limited in evaluating the understanding of VLMs.

 # Links
 [Code](https://github.com/sjpollard/a-video-is-not-worth-a-thousand-words) | [arXiv]()